-Prospective students will need to apply direct to the institution by completing an application form or via an online system (if available).
+There is no centralised application system for international students so you'll need to apply directly to your institution by completing an application form or via an online system (if available).
 There is no limit to how many universities you can apply to.

-The documents required will also vary from institution to institution, although you will usually be asked to present your university transcripts, as well as details of any work experience you have gained.
+The documents required vary from institution to institution, although you will usually be asked to provide:

-If applying to a private university, it is important to make sure that they are licensed and approved by both the Ministry of Higher Education and the Ministry of Home Affairs to accept international students.
+If applying to a private university, it is important to make sure that it is licensed and approved by both the Ministry of Higher Education and the Ministry of Home Affairs to accept international students.

-At private universities, all postgraduate programmes are taught in English.
+Bahasa Malaysia is the official language of the country but at private universities all programmes are taught in English.
 While some undergraduate degrees at public universities are taught in Malaysian, most postgraduate courses are still conducted in English.